 A dedicated group of volunteers offers tours of this 200-year old lighthouse in July, August, and Maine Open Lighthouse Day in early September. $35 for those ages 10 and up, a trip to Wood Island Light includes a 15-minute boat ride from Vines Landing in Biddeford Pool, access to the grounds, and the lighthouse keeper’s house.
 Visitors over age 10 are also free to climb the 60 steps to the lighthouse tower, where incredible views await.
 Reservations are required.

 Timber Point Island is a fascinating 97-acre parcel of protected land and a 13-acre island at the end of a beautiful neighborhood on Timber Point Road.
 Parking is minimal, but the scenic beaches and lovely views along the 1.4-mile loop trail are worth an early morning wake-up call.

-Where to Eat in Biddeford
+Where to Eat & Drink in Biddeford

 From classic comfort food at landmark local businesses to on-trend cuisine from new arrivals, The Lincoln is within walking distance of some of the best restaurants in Biddeford.

-Batson River Brewing and Distilling offers spectacular cocktails made with their award-winning spirits distilled right here in Biddeford.
+Located on our lower level, Batson River Brewing and Distilling offers spectacular cocktails made with their award-winning spirits distilled right here in Biddeford.
 Their craft beers are also excellent, as is their menu of small bites, salad, sandwiches, and entrees.